babylon-runtime/babylon-runtime.github.io/documentation/index.md

 ## Patch files

 **Patching is a mechanism for splitting app into separate modules**.
-Patch could be seen as css for the scene... with much powerful capabilities.
+Patch could be seen as stylesheet(CSS) for the scene... with much powerful capabilities.

 ```json
 // materials.patch